 The NACA 44 series profiles were used on older Bonus wind turbines (up to and including the 95 kW models).

 This profile was developed during the 1930’s, and has good all-round properties, giving a good power curve and a good stall.
-The blade is tolerant of minor surface imperfections, such as dirt on the
+The blade is tolerant of minor surface imperfections, such as dirt on the blade profile surface.

 The LM blades used on newer Bonus wind turbines (from the 150 kW models) use the NACA 63 profiles developed during the 1940’s.
 These have slightly different properties than the NACA 44 series.
 The power curve is better in the low and medium wind speed ranges, but drops under operation at higher wind speeds.
 Likewise this profile is more sensitive with regard to surface dirt.
 This is not so important in Denmark, but in certain climate zones with little rain, accumulated dirt, grime and insect deposits may impair and reduce performance for longer periods.

 The LM 19 blades, specifically developed for wind turbines, used on the Bonus 500 kW, have completely new aerodynamic profiles and are therefore not found in the NACA catalogue.These blades were developed in a joint LM and Bonus research project some years ago, and further developed and wind tunnel tested by FFA (The Aerodynamic Research Institute of The Swedish Ministry of Defence).